projectara/greybus-spec/source/operations.rst

 establishes a connection with a CPort in another Module, that connection uses the CPort's advertised Protocol.

-Each Greybus Protocol shall support :ref:`greybus-protocol-version`.
+Greybus Protocols may support :ref:`greybus-protocol-version`.

 The Greybus Operations mechanism forms a base layer on which other Protocols are built.
 Protocols define the format of request messages,